sagemath/trac_to_gh/Issue 1190.md

 # Issue 1190: [with patch] fix spkg-check invocation when SAGE_CHECK is non-empty

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1190

 Original creator: mabshoff